Part XVII: Criminal Matters

 (1) The cases of defendants remanded at the Changi Prison Complex (‘Changi Prison’) may be mentioned via video link.

 (2) Counsel who need to take instructions from a client remanded at Changi Prison may arrange to do so via video link at the VidLink Centre.

-(3) The VidLink Centre is managed by the Singapore Prisons Service, and is located on the first floor of the State Courts (opposite the Crime Registry).
+(3) The VidLink Centre is managed by the Singapore Prisons Service, and is located on Level 16 of the State Courts Towers.

 Mentioning of cases in Court

 (4) At each mention in Court, counsel are required to complete and submit to the court a mention slip setting out the case details and counsel’s application, if any.
 The format of the mention slip is set out in Form 27 of Appendix A to these Practice Directions.

 (5) The order of mention of cases is managed by the court officers in Court.
 Video link cases are generally mentioned ahead of non-video link cases, and cases involving counsel are generally given priority.
 Counsel who need to have their cases mentioned urgently (for example, to enable them to attend to other court commitments) should inform the court accordingly, and accommodation will be made where possible.

 Situations where remandees are physically brought to Court